uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-nondeterministic.rst

 .. rubric:: Description

-Implementation defined generator with non-deterministic source of randomness(e.g. a hardware device).
+Implementation defined generator with non-deterministic source of randoness (for example, a hardware device).

 .. _onemkl_rng_nondeterministic_description_syntax: